What is Inflation?

 Inflation is described as the gradual increase in prices and decline in purchasing power of money over time.
 While the short-term effects of inflation may appear negligible, over a long period, inflation reduces how much your money is worth.

 Read on to learn about inflation and how you can protect the value of your savings.

 Inflation refers to the decrease in purchasing power when prices of goods and services increase.

 The inflation rate is the rate at which the value of money declines as prices for things such as food, clothing, consumer staples, transport, and utilities increase.

 For example, a cup of coffee in the US cost around $0.75 in 1990.
 In 2010, a tall cup of Starbucks coffee cost around $4.
 This means if you saved a $10 bill from 1990, you would buy fewer cups of coffee two decades later.

 However, you should not think of inflation as simply higher prices for a single item or service.
 Inflation is the holistic rise in prices across a sector of industry, such as the manufacturing or food industry, and ultimately a nation’s entire economy.

 On a macro-level, high inflation and high cost of living are the most common causes of the deceleration of economic growth.
 Economists argue that prolonged inflation happens when a country’s monetary supply far outpaces the economic output.

 To neutralize this, central banks have long put measures in place to manage the supply of currency and regulate financial markets to bring inflation under control.

-However, excess money printing – as we have witnessed in the past two years – leads to an increase in inflation.
+However, as we have witnessed in the past years, excess money printing leads to an increase in inflation.
 That’s exactly what we are experiencing now.